-How much does professional indemnity insurance cost?
+How much does professional indemnity cost?

 At get indemnity™ professional indemnity quotes start at £332 per year or £26.83 monthly for a £1 million limit.
-With a number of factors potentially impacting the availability and pricing we've produced a guide: How much does professional indemnity insurance cost?
+Complete our digital on-boarding process or call us on 0345 625 0711 to obtain your professional indemnity quotes.

-What professional indemnity insurance covers?
+What does professional indemnity provide cover for?

-Professional indemnity insurance offers protection for defence costs and any damages awarded or settlement agreed.
-At get indemnity™ PI cover can protect against:
+Professional indemnity offers protection for defence costs and any damages awarded or settlement agreed.
+Cover can offer protection (subject to the professional indemnity insurance definitions, insuring clauses and exclusions) against:

-Any act, error or omission which does not meet an accepted reasonable standard, if you owe a duty of care to the claimant.
+Negligence means any act, error or omission which does not meet an accepted reasonable standard, if you owe a duty of care to the claimant.

-An act, error or omission under a civil proceeding which you are held to be responsible that leads to the claimant suffering a financial loss.
+Civil liability means an act, error or omission under a civil proceeding which you are held to be responsible that leads to the claimant suffering a financial loss.

 Breach of Contract

-Any unintentional breach of contract with whom you have contracted to provide professional service for a fee.
+Breach of contract means any unintentional breach of contract with whom you have contracted to provide professional service for a fee.

-Libel, slander, product disparagement, which harms the reputation of a person or organisation, including mental anguish or emotional distress.
+Defamation means libel, slander, product disparagement, which harms the reputation of a person or organisation, including mental anguish or emotional distress.

 Breach of Privacy

-A violation of the rights of privacy of an individual, including the public disclosure of private facts.
+Breach of privacy means the violation of the rights of privacy of an individual, including the public disclosure of private facts.